Sign up for this event is by:

 A Social Media Surgery is an informal gathering at which volunteer "surgeons" with expertise in social media, offer free advice to representatives of non-profit organisations, charities, community groups, activists, or individuals who need a bit of a hand to get their life back on track (for example, if you are unemployed, disabled, etc).

-Surgeries are relaxed, informal and hands on.
-You may be working one to one, one to two, or, if a few people are looking for the same kind of help - in a small collaborative group.
+Surgeries are relaxed and informal and hands on.
 No presentations, no jargon unexplained and importantly with nobody telling people what they think they should know.
-They work on a first come first served basis, with half hour slots booked in... you can always have a cup of tea and chat with others while you wait if all the 'surgeons' are with other people!
+They work on a first come first served basis, with half hour slots booked in... you can always have a cup of tea and a chat while you wait if all the 'surgeons' are with other people!

 You can find out more about the history of Social Media Surgeries http://socialmediasurgery.com/ and follow Nick Booth who started them up in the UK on Twitter @PodNosh (if you are already up on how Twitter works)